keysmusician/Hbnb/README.md

 In this stage, we set up an Nginx web server and deployed our static files using Fabric—at least, that was the plan...

 ## Web Framework
-In the Web Framework stage we learned how to set up routes in Flask and create Jinja templates.
+In the Web Framework stage we created a dynamic web application using Flask as our frontend application framework.
+We learned how to set up routes in Flask and create Jinja templates.
 That allowed us to create dynamic HTML using data pulled from our MySQL database.

+The following environment variables determine the host and port the development server will use:
+* `HBNB_FRONTEND_HOST`
+* `HBNB_FRONTEND_PORT`

+The recommended way to serve the frontend locally is to launch Flask's development server with `FLASK_APP=frontend/hbnb.py FLASK_DEBUG=1 flask run`.
+By default, Flask binds to `localhost:5000`.
+You may specify a host and port or use the environment variables described above with `FLASK_APP=web_flask/hbnb.py FLASK_DEBUG=1 flask run --host="$HBNB_FRONTEND_HOST" --port "$HBNB_FRONTEND_PORT"`.

+Alternatively, the server may be launched from the *root* directory of this repository with `python3 -m web_flask.hbnb`.
+Unless specified in the environment variables, the host and port default to `0.0.0.0` and `5001` respectively.

+Notes on launching the web application server:
+- Executing with `./web_flask/hbnb.py` will not use your virtual environment's version of python.
+In addition:

+- Executing with a python interpreter and path (relative or absolute) such as `python ./web_flask/hbnb.py` won't work because the modules being imported won't be found. `hbnb.py` needs to be imported as a module from the root of the project directory.

 ## REST API
 In this section of the project, we built a REST API.
 Our Flask blueprint and views for the API can be found in the `api` directory.
 Our API base URL is `<host>/api/v1/`.